hashgraph/hedera-forking/README.md

 ### `HtsSystemContract` Solidity tests + JSON-RPC mock server for storage emulation (_with_ forking)

 These Solidity tests are used to test both the `HtsSystemContract` and the `@hashgraph/hedera-forking` package.
+It is the implementation used by Hardhat users.

-Instead of starting a `local-node` or using a remote network, they use the [`json-rpc-mock.js`](./scripts/json-rpc-mock.js) script as a backend without the need for any additional service.
+Instead of starting a `local-node` or using a remote network, they use the [`json-rpc-mock.js`](./scripts/json-rpc-mock.js) script as a backend without the need for any additional services, thus making the tests more robust.
 This is the network Foundry's Anvil is forking from.

 In a separate terminal run the JSON-RPC Mock Server